StackItHQ/pes-Akib-Vijapura/README.md

 All the best ✨.

 ## Developer's Section
 Uff 😮‍💨 So You Finally Landed Here!
-Get ready and sit your butt tight because you're about to dive into the nitty-gritty of how this real-time synchronization system between Google Sheets and a PostgreSQL database works.
+Get ready and sit your tight because you're about to dive into the nitty-gritty of how this real-time synchronization system between Google Sheets and a PostgreSQL database works.
 Let's break down the components, APIs, and the overall architecture that make this magic happen! 🚀

 ## Project Structure
 Here's a quick overview of the project's file structure to help you navigate through the codebase: